 around the fireplace (picture A. de Jong)

 The house has a variety of special features.
-On the first floor Cathy has realised a chapel.
-It has a mosaic frescoe within kind of a dome which has circular decorations, the scene depicting the Christ with a lamb and Virgin Mary.
+On the first floor Cathy has realized a chapel.
+It has a mosaic fresco within kind of a dome which has circular decorations, the scene depicting the Christ with a lamb and Virgin Mary.

 The chapel is meant to be consistent with her paintings of the Christ.
 It has no specific religious connotation, but refers in general to purity and humanism.